How to Stop Gambling Addiction

 How does it feel when you hear this?
 Can you relate to it?
 If so, please keep reading!

 We believe a happy person is more resistant to addiction because he/she experiences less pain.
-So, on QG, our goal is to help you step by step, become a happier person.
-Does it sound interesting?
+So, on QG, our goal is to help you become a happier person step by step.
+Does that sound interesting?

 What is the difference between problem gambling and pathological gambling?